 To remove an account limit, log in to the web interface at paypal.com, click the My Account tab, then click the Resolution Center link at the top of the page and follow the onscreen instructions to send PayPal the missing information.

 If all goes well and they lift the limit, you’ll be permitted to close the account (it takes about a week to process your documents and lift the limit).
 Crucially, closed PayPal accounts cannot be reopened.
 You can always open a new PayPal account, but it’ll have none of your previous transaction history.

-How to close your PayPal account
+How to delete your PayPal account

 1) Using a desktop browser, log in to your PayPal account at paypal.com/signin/.

 2) Click Profile near the top of the page (the gear icon) and follow the My Settings link.